gbprod/yanky.nvim/README.md

 history changes the numbered registers 1 - 9 will be updated to sync with the first 9 entries in the yank history.
 See [here](http://vimcasts.org/blog/2013/11/registers-the-good-the-bad-and-the-ugly-parts/) for an explanation of why we would want do do this.

+### `ring.cancel_event`

+Default: `update`

+Define the event used to cancel ring activation. `update` will cancel ring on next buffer update, `move` will cancel ring when moving cursor or content changed.

 ### `system_clipboard.sync_with_ring`